Grokzen/docker-redis-cluster/README.md

 It also contains 2 standalone instances that is not part of the cluster.
 They are running on port 7006 & 7007

-It will allways build the latest commit in the 3.0 branch  `https://github.com/antirez/redis/tree/3.0`
+The image will build the tag `3.0.6` from the redis git repo.

 This image requires `Docker` above version 1.0